josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/☔️_restorative_justice_in_a_shame_culture.md

 - political positions,
 - or ethical frameworks.

-But their success or failure is also deeply shaped by:
+But their success or failure is also deeply shaped by: **cultural psychology**.
-## ⚖️ Cultural psychology.

 Particularly:
 - how societies process shame,